gregroyclark/friendrecord/README.md

 ## TODO

-Implement full suite of unit tests to troubleshoot why these CRUD operations have bugs
+Implement full suite of unit tests to troubleshoot why these CRUD operations have bugs:

 - findUniqueOrThrow() (showFriend)
 - update (updateFrind)